 Black and white originals open source and freely available or sourced as appropriate.

-Colour Photographs are all my own unless other stated.
+Colour Photographs are all my own unless otherwise stated.

 I have not intentionally broken or infringed any copyright laws and if there is any material you believe has copy-write, please let me know as soon as possible with the source so I can investigate or remove the material in question.